barryf/stream/blog/_posts/2011-05-25-the-recruitment-threesome.md

 ## Candidates

-If the recruiter has matched the perfect candidate to one of our roles, or if we've received an application directly, then it's the candidate's turn to impress.
+I've had some frustrating candidates too.
+From sloppy, misspelt, incomprehensible CVs to a lack of preparation and passion at interviews.
+One candidate admitted they had no interest in the company and just wanted to be left alone to write Ruby!
+He didn't get the job.

-How can you stand out from a pile of CVs?
+How can you stand out from a pile of CVs and impress in an interview?
 Here are my essentials.

 ### Applying for a job